 There’s a downside to lower density EVA foam though.
 Running shoes have to be replaced every 300 – 500 miles or at least every 6 months.
 It’s all because of the breakdown of that foam.
 Once it’s no longer doing its job, continued use can lead to injury.
 Now, I’d expect the density of Carhartt’s foam to last longer than 6 months because of the density, but you’ll likely want to at least try on a new pair to feel if there’s any noticeable difference around the year mark if you’re wearing these every day.

 The Ortholite insoles compliment that EVA foam.
 Most of the guys that I work around already get insoles to put in their boots as it is.
 Many runners will also use inserts if they’re larger guys or going for longer distances.
 The insoles add several extra millimeters of cushioning around the areas that experience the most pressure and improve the comfort over the course of a long day.

 So the bottom line on comfort – do all of those features work on the Carhartt Force Work Boots?
 Yeah, they do actually.

 If I’m going out with the guys for a drink after work or meeting my Lady for dinner, I’ve got to know if my boots have enough style for the setting.
 When it comes to appearance, Carhartt Force Work Boots are going to need to stay on the jobsite.
 That’s not to say that they’re ugly.
 Not by any means.
-These boots are designed to function well in settings that are less than desirable.
+These boots are designed to function well in less than desirable settings.

 Like all work boots, they’re got bulky soles (even for the lightest boots that Carhartt makes).
 The materials and stitching are selected more because of how they work to keep you comfortable than for decorative appeal.